oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 - Rollbacks

 The Oracle Resource Manager (ORM) supports the Terraform provider for Helm and can be easily used in combination with the Terraform Kubernetes providers.
-Details about Third-party Provider Versions for ORM can be found [here] (https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/providers.htm).
+Details about Third-party Provider Versions for ORM can be found [here](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/providers.htm).

 In order to get the needed information about the Kubernetes cluster we'll need to get the content of the Kubernetes cluster which has been deployed.
 This can be achieved for the Kubernetes and Helm provider this way: